Caffeine's effects on health

 I drink a lot of Diet Coke in one day.
 I would guess I would finish off three or four two-liter bottles in one day.
 I am wondering what the effects of the caffeine are doing to my body.
 (I feel fine.)
 Sometimes I would drink caffeine-free soda.
 I'm very confused about if caffeine is good or bad for you, as well.
 And do I get enough sleep as well?
 I know I must be addicted to the caffeine by now!
 And is that bad for me?
 Thank you.

 Dear addicted caffeine drinker,

-- Headaches that don't seem to go away
+- Having headaches that don't seem to go away

 - Being dependent (meaning you need to consume more caffeine to achieve same results as before)

 As for caffeine's impact on health and disease, these relationships have been less clear.
 While researchers have studied whether different amounts of caffeine may affect risk for a number of health conditions (including osteoporosis, cancer, and even birth defects, to name a few), results have been inconclusive or inconsistent in definitively linking caffeine with any disease or illness.
 What is known is that caffeine is a diuretic (making the body expel water), which may interfere with its ability to effectively absorb calcium.
 In addition, caffeine stimulates the release of acid in the stomach, which is the reason behind the symptoms of upset stomach.
 If the acid release is really severe, some people may experience gastroesophageal reflux.
 Lastly, excessive consumption of caffeine may elevate your blood pressure.

 With that all said and drank, it's recommended that certain populations, such as those who are pregnant or breastfeeding, have a history of fast or irregular heartbeats, or have high blood pressure, have migraines, or are taking certain medications, consult with their health care provider to determine if limiting or avoiding caffeine all together is appropriate for them.